andrealowe/domino-mpi-benchmark/README.md

 ```

 4. Use the throughput (images/sec) from the last epoch as the indicator of
   performance.
-A single (on-prem) T4 GPU was shown to process 429 images/sec.
+A single AWS EC2 T4 GPU was shown to process 429 images/sec.
   80% efficiency is desirable when looking at the cluster size (the num of
   GPUs x the single GPU rate)